SOM-Research/MFMLOps/README.md

 ### Examples

 The *examples* folder contains outputs based on the [Microsoft Team Data Science Process](https://learn.microsoft.com/en-us/azure/architecture/data-science-process/overview).
 Namely:
-- a process model built with the MFMLOps graphical modeler;
+- a TDSP process model built with the MFMLOps graphical modeler;
 - a BPMN 2.0 file for enacting the process on any compatible BPM suite; and
 - an HTML documentation file to browse the contents and descriptions of the process elements.

+## Publications and Other Resources

+- Morales, Sergio, Robert Clarisó, and Jordi Cabot.
+"Towards a DSL for AI Engineering Process Modeling."
+In Product-Focused Software Process Improvement: 23rd International Conference, PROFES 2022, Jyväskylä, Finland, November 21–23, 2022, Proceedings, pp. 53-60.
+Cham: Springer International Publishing, 2022.

 ## License